|Home | About | Curriculum/Courses | People | Internships | News | Events | Lunch & Learn | Alumni | Resources|

 We are always looking for volunteers to:

-If you are interested in volunteering at the dining halls email tufts.FRC@gmail.com.
+If you are interested in volunteering at the dining halls or have any questions about TFRC's work, please email tufts.FRC@gmail.com.
 If you are interested in volunteering rescuing food from supermarkets on the weekends email email@example.com.

 |©2017 Tufts University.
 All rights reserved.
 Site designed & maintained by Tufts Technology Services (TTS).|